Francisco Carrascón

 Don Francisco Carrascón (ca. 1700 – ca.1755), also known as Don Francesco Carascon, was a high ranking Spanish Military Officer and War Commissioner in the 18th Century.
 He was born in Zaragoza but ancestrally he was descended from the House of Carrascon of Ágreda (Castile), Cintruenigo (Navarra) and Tudela (Navarra).
-The founder of the Spanish House was Doctor Don Garcia Fernandez de Carrascón (ca 1480-1533), a wealthy Spanish cleric from Ágreda, Spain who was a protonotary apostolic and personal doctor to Pope Adrian VI as well as a canon of the Cathedral of Toledo, Spain.
+The founder of the Spanish House was Doctor Don Garcia Fernandez de Carrascón (ca 1480-1533), a wealthy Spanish cleric from Ágreda, Spain.
+He was a protonotary apostolic and personal doctor to Pope Adrian VI as well as a canon of the Cathedral of Toledo, Spain.
 He left his fortune in the form of a mayorazgo or family trust to his nephew Don Pedro Carrascon and his descendants.
 Doctor Carrascon is buried in an elaborate chapel in the Church of San Miguel Arcangel in Ágreda.
 The Carrascon were recognized as having Hidalgo or noble status in the mid 17th Century, but were noble going back to at least the 15th Century.

 Don Francisco served as War Commissioner (Comisario de Guerra) in Orbetello in 1737–1738 just after the War of Polish Succession, and in Messina from 1739 to 1755.
 He was a close associate of the founder of the Passionist Order, St. Paul of the Cross and he is mentioned frequently in his letters from the era.
 Don Francisco was appointed Senator of Messina in 1742 under the Viceroy of Sicily, Don Eustachio, Duke of Laviefuille.
 He was the only one of the six senators to survive the Messina Plague of 1743.
 After a few decades on the Italian peninsula, he and his descendants became known by the italianized spelling of the surname Carascon.